acharya-technologies/acharya-technologies.github.io/README.md

 - 🔭 I’m currently working on [A school website. 🏫](https://koutukvs.cf)

-- 👨‍💻 All of my projects are available at [acharya-technologies.tk](acharya-technologies.tk)
+- 👨‍💻 All of my projects are available at [acharya-technologies.cf](http://acharya-technologies.github.io)

 - 💬 Ask me **Anything about HTML,CSS. 😜**